wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 ## Part IV
 Termination of captivity

-### Section I Direct repatriation and accommodation in neutral countries
+### Section I---Direct repatriation and accommodation in neutral countries

 ##### Article 109